trammell/recipe-book/susans-recipes.md

 cup cheese and place back under broiler to melt and char the cheese.

 Serve peppers on beds of green rice.
 Yum-o!

-## Creamy Tomato Soup

-Parade, August 2000.
-Makes 6 to 8 servings.

-> 2 tablespoons butter
-> 2 tablespoons olive oil
-> 1 large onion, chopped
-> 1 tablespoon minced garlic
-> 2 tablespoons flour
-> 3½ pounds ripe tomatoes, chopped
-> 2 tablespoons tomato paste
-> 1 teaspoon sugar
-> 3 cups chicken broth
-> ⅛ teaspoon ground cloves
-> Salt and pepper, to taste
-> ½ cup half-and-half

-1. Melt the butter with the oil over low heat in a pot.
-2. Add the onion; wilt over low heat for 8 to 10 minutes.
-Add the garlic during the last 2 minutes, stirring.
-Sprinkle with flour and cook 3 minutes longer, stirring.
-3. Add the tomatoes, tomato paste, sugar, and broth.
-Bring to a boil, reduce heat to a simmer and cover; cook over medium-low heat for 30 minutes.
-   Season with cloves, salt, and pepper.
-Remove from heat and cool slightly.
-4. Purée the soup in a food processor.
-Pour through a strainer into a pot.
-Stir in the half-and-half.
-5. Warm the soup before serving.